KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Contributions
 - **Demo**: Contributions view, contribution details view
 - **Script**: Guests can browse published contributions and open each one to read it in full.
-Filters and pagination make it easier to find specific content.

 ### Notes